Transgender representation in the Drag Race franchise: RuPaul's Drag Race and All Stars

-RuPaul, who hosts the American television series RuPaul's Drag Race and its spin-off RuPaul's Drag Race All Stars, has said he would "probably not" allow trans women to compete.
+RuPaul, who hosts the American television series RuPaul's Drag Race and its spin-off RuPaul's Drag Race All Stars, said in March 2018 that he would "probably not" allow trans women to compete.
 He backtracked and apologized for his comments.
 Contestants Monica Beverly Hillz, Peppermint, Sasha Velour, and Willam were among contestants who criticized RuPaul's comments.
-In 2021, RuPaul told Stephen Colbert:
+In 2021, while promoting the thirteenth season, RuPaul told Stephen Colbert:

 I walked into this thing with an idea of what drag is and the kids have a different idea.
 They keep changing it.
 This season we have a trans man who is on our show who is competing with the other drag queens and this man is fantastic.
 Fantastic!
 So, I keep moving with what the kids are doing.

-Trans actress Ts Madison is a recurring judge on Drag Race.
+Trans actress Ts Madison is a regular judge on Drag Race.
 Hunter Schafer was a guest judge on the seventeenth season.
 Laith Ashley is the first trans member of the Pit Crew.

 Contestants

 Trans contestants Gia Gunn (top left), Gottmik (top right), Peppermint (bottom left), and Sasha Colby (bottom right).
 Gia Gunn was the first contestant to compete after transitioning.
 Gottmik is the first trans man to compete in any franchise.
 Peppermint became the first contestant to enter the competition openly trans.
 Sasha Colby became the show's first transgender winner.

-The following transgender contestants have competed on Drag Race: Aja, Adore Delano, Amanda Tori Meating, Amethyst, Bosco, Carmen Carrera, Dax ExclamationPoint, Detox, Eureka, Farrah Moan, Gia Gunn, Gigi Goode, Gottmik, Honey Mahogany, Hormona Lisa, Jade Jolie, Jasmine Kennedie, Jiggly Caliente, Jinkx Monsoon, Kelly Mantle, Kenya Michaels, Kerri Colby, Kornbread Jeté, Kylie Sonique Love, Laganja Estranja, Lashauwn Beyond, Lexi Love, Madame LaQueer, Monica Beverly Hillz, Peppermint, Sasha Colby, Silky Nutmeg Ganache, Stacy Layne Matthews, Trinity K. Bonet, Trinity the Tuck, Valentina, and Willow Pill.
+The following transgender contestants have competed on Drag Race: Aja, Adore Delano, Amanda Tori Meating, Amethyst, Bosco, Carmen Carrera, Dax ExclamationPoint, Detox, Eureka, Farrah Moan, Gia Gunn, Gigi Goode, Gottmik, Honey Mahogany, Hormona Lisa, Jade Jolie, Jasmine Kennedie, Jiggly Caliente, Jinkx Monsoon, Kelly Mantle, Kenya Michaels, Kerri Colby, Kornbread Jeté, Kylie Sonique Love, Laganja Estranja, Lashauwn Beyond, Lexi Love, Madame LaQueer, Monica Beverly Hillz, Morphine Love Dion, Peppermint, Sasha Colby, Stacy Layne Matthews, Trinity K. Bonet, Trinity the Tuck, Valentina, and Willow Pill.

 Gia Gunn was the first contestant to compete after transitioning.
 She has criticized how trans people have been represented on the show.
 She has also been criticized for some of her own comments about trans representation on the series.
 Kylie Sonique Love came out during the second season's reunion episode, making her "the reality show's first trans competitor — and the first person to come out as transgender on any reality-TV show", according to Vulture.
+She later returned to compete in All Stars and became the first transgender winner of the series in Season 6.
 Honey Mahogany later became head of San Franicsco's Trans Initiatives Office.